Sumit Woods Expands Mumbai Footprint with Major Bhandup West Project - www.lokmattimes.com

 Sumit Woods Expands Mumbai Footprint with Major Bhandup West Project

-Mumbai (Maharashtra) [India], May 19: Sumit Woods Limited.
-(NSE – SUMIT), a well-established real estate company with over 39 years of experience ...
+PNN Mumbai (Maharashtra) [India], May 19: Sumit Woods Limited.
+(NSE - SUMIT), a well-established real estate company with over ...

 Mumbai (Maharashtra) [India], May 19: Sumit Woods Limited.
 (NSE - SUMIT), a well-established real estate company with over 39 years of experience in Mumbai, has been appointed as the developer for the redevelopment of Station Plaza Premises Co-operative Society Ltd. located at KanjurVillage, Bhandup Station Road, Bhandup (West), Mumbai - 400078.